I came across this tweet the other day by the A Song of Fire and Ice (Game of Thrones) author George RR Martin.

 It was about five and a half years between books four and five.
 But now we’re rapidly approaching seven years between books five and six.
 I won’t even get into book seven, which technically is planned.

-As a rough (yes, very rough I don’t need a debate between authors) comparison, JK Rowling’s Harry Potter series (also 7 books) was written over the course of 10 years and runs approximately 4,000 words.
+As a rough (yes, very rough I don’t need a debate between authors) comparison, JK Rowling’s Harry Potter series (also 7 books) was written over the course of 10 years and runs approximately 4,000 pages.

 A (Real) Experts Take